kmlawson/china-revolutions-mo3337/99bibliography.md

 - ———. *Women in China’s Long Twentieth Century*.
 2007.
 - Hess, Christian.
 ‘Revolutionary Real Estate: Envisioning Space in Communist Dalian’.
 In *Visualizing China: Image, History and Memory in China, 1750-Present*, 2014.
 - Hessler, Peter. *Oracle Bones: A Journey Through Time in China*.
 2009.
 - Hillenbrand, Margaret. *Negative Exposures: Knowing What Not to Know in Contemporary China*.
-Electronic book.
 Sinotheory.
 2020.
 - HINKLE, LAWRENCE E., Jr., and HAROLD G. WOLFF.
 ‘Communist Interrogation and Indoctrination of “Enemies of the States”: Analysis of Methods Used by the Communist State Police (A Special Report)’. *A.M.A.
 Archives of Neurology & Psychiatry* 76, no. 2 (1 August 1956): 115–74.
 [DOI](https://doi.org/10.1001/archneurpsyc.1956.02330260001001).
 - Hinton, William. *Fanshen: A Documentary of Revolution in a Chinese Village*.
-Electronic book.
 1997.
 - ———. *Shenfan: The Continuing Revolution in a Chinese Village*.
 1984.
 - Hirata, Koji. *Making Mao’s Steelworks: Industrial Manchuria and the Transnational Origins of Chinese Socialism*.
 2024.
 - Ho, Denise Y. *Curating Revolution: Politics on Display in Mao’s China*.
 2017.